kathangabani-nyu/serverless-lex-concierge/README.md

 Bot: What city would you like to dine in?

 User: San Francisco
-Bot: Great!
-What kind of cuisine are you in the mood for?
+Bot: What type of cuisine would you like?

 User: Italian
-Bot: Sounds delicious!
-What time would you like to dine?
+Bot: What time would you like to dine?

 User: 8:30 PM
 Bot: How many people will be joining you?

 User: 4
-Bot: Got it.
-What email address should I send the restaurant recommendations to?
+Bot: What email address should I send the restaurant recommendations to?

 User: dinewithme@example.com
 Bot: Perfect!
-I’ll send you a list of top Italian restaurants in San Francisco for 4 people at 8:30 PM.
-Check your inbox at dinewithme@example.com soon.
-Enjoy your meal!
+I've received your request for Italian restaurants in San Francisco for 4 people at 8:30 PM.
+I'll send the recommendations to dinewithme@example.com soon.
+Have a great day!

 User: Thanks!
-Bot: My pleasure!
-Would you like me to make a reservation for you as well?
+Bot: You're welcome!
+I'm here to help you find great restaurants.
+Is there anything else I can assist you with?
 ```

 **Email Received:**